eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

     }
 ```
 !!! attention
-    If the second group we would not dismiss the data we would be
+    In the second group we would not dismiss the data because we would be
     notified by the WaitSet immediately again since the subscriber has still the state `HAS_DATA`.

 ### Individual